-Mitsuru's Persona, Artemisia.
+Mitsuru's Persona, Artemisia, whose name resembles Artemis.
 The goddess of the hunt, she rode through the night in a silver chariot.
 Though considered aloof and cold, she was actually the patron goddess of young lovers.
-She was also known for being ruthless to any man who dared stumble upon her as she bathed.
-Namely, the hunter Actaion was turned into a stag and then devoured by his own hunting dogs, and Siproites was turned into woman.
+She was also known for being ruthless to any man who dared stumble upon her as she bathed: the hunter Actaeon was turned into a stag and then devoured by his own hunting dogs, and Siproites was turned into woman.

 Aegis.
-A shield made of goat-skin that, once it had the head of Medusa attached to it, became a powerful weapon.
+A shield made of goat-skin that once it had the head of Medusa attached to it and became a powerful weapon.

 Additionally, Aigis' initial Persona, Palladion, is a statue of Pallas Athena stolen from Troy and taken to Rome.
 A "palladium" has also come to mean anything that provides protection or safety.
 Obviously, foreshadows her future Persona as well as her desire to always protect the protagonist.
 Plus, the goddess Metis was the mother of Athena.
 Considering that Aigis did not obtain Athena until after developing emotions, and Metis is basically all the emotions that Aigis cast away in The Answer, Metis, in a way, did give birth to Athena.